Fishing Regulations

 Body

 Any fish you catch is included in your daily limit unless you release it unharmed immediately.
-You may not replace smaller fish in your possession with larger ones caught later.
 You need to make a keep-or-release decision as soon as the fish is caught.
+Fish not released immediately become part of your daily limit even if they are released later.
+For example, if you replace a smaller fish in your possession with a larger one caught later, the released fish still counts toward your daily limit.

 Body